omaarsaaleh/Command-Line-Interpreter/README.md

 ### Command Execution

-The CLI can execute thessee following system commands:
+The CLI can execute this following system commands:

 - `pwd`: Print the current working directory.
 - `cd <directory>`: Change the current directory to `<directory>`.